livecomsjournal/livecomsjournal.github.io/_about_livecoms/04_donations.md

 $80 after charges from Scholastica and processing fees.

 If we raise more money through donations than cover our costs, we will work to:
-  * Hire web developers and designers to support better .tex templates and improvements to the website
+  * Hire web developers and designers to support better .tex templates and improvements to the website.
   * Investigate advertising options to better raise awareness of the journal and its purposes.
-  * Hire copy editors to assist in final journal submissions
+  * Hire copy editors to assist in final journal submissions.
   * Waive submission fees in part (based on need) or in whole.
-  * Create a buffer for future financial issues.
+  * Create a buffer against future financial issues.